 Profile of Nepal

-Amidst the two Asian giants, China and India, with their fast-growing economy, Nepal is a small landlocked country encompassing a total size of 147,181 square kilometers with a population of about 26.5 million.
-Despite its biodiversity, natural resources, and rich cultural heritage, Nepal still remains an underdeveloped country where nearly 24 percent of the people live under the poverty line.
-The impact of poverty is manifest in all sectors of the society, like health and hygiene, education, disaster and conflict preparedness, access to and distribution of resources, gender equity, as well as respect for humanitarian values.
-The political turmoil during the last decade was the reflection of all these problems culminating in the people’s movement in April 2006.
-With the successful landing of the People’s Movement, Nepal is now heading towards a new era of development.
-The recent changes in the legal, political, financial and diplomatic scenario indicate that the country needs more efforts in the fields of social reformation, rehabilitation and development.
-The infrastructure destroyed during the decade long armed conflict needs to be restored while new avenues have to be opened for development.
+Nepal located between the two gigantic nations, China and India, with their fast-growing economy, is a small landlocked country encompassing a total size of 147,181 square kilometres with a population of about 29.2 million.
+Despite its richness in biodiversity, natural resources, and cultural multiplicity, it still lags behind in many aspects and is an emerging country where nearly 20 percent of the people live under the poverty line.
+The impact of poverty is seen in all sectors of the society as: health and hygiene, education, disaster and conflict preparedness, access to and distribution of resources, gender equity, as well as respect for humanitarian values.

 Key Indicators for Nepal